lukas99/ysg-manager/documentation/architecture.md

 * (-) separate artifacts needed for separate mobile OS's
 * (-) needs to be installed by transferring artifact to device (by app store or by connecting device to computer)

-**Desicion**: PWA.
+**Decision**: PWA.
 Features of PWAs are sufficient for requirements.
 Installation of the app is very easy, no installation of an artifact needed.
 App doesn't need to be pushed to app stores.
 I currently don't have a mac computer.

 ### Identity Management
 How to solve identity management?